Marina Tauber

-Marina Tauber (born 1 May 1986) is a Moldovan politician.
-Since 2019 she has been a Member of the Parliament of the Republic of Moldova.
+Marina Tauber (born 1 May 1986) is a Moldovan opposition politician.
+She served as a member of the Parliament of Moldova.
+Having previously fled to Russia, Tauber was sentenced on 30 September 2025 to 7 years and a half of prison and announced wanted for arrest over a case of illegal funding of the banned Șor Party.
+She is subject to sanctions from the European Union (EU), United States and Canada.

 Biography

 Marina Tauber was born in 1986, in Chișinău, in a family of Jewish origin.
 She was a high school colleague with Ilan Shor.
 In 2011 she graduated from the State University of Physical Education and Sport in Chișinău.
 She worked as a tennis player and coach.

 Marina Tauber joined the Șor Party – then the Social-political movement "Ravnopravie" – in June 2016.
 She became vice president of the party shortly after Ilan Shor's election as the head of the political party.
 Tauber ran from the Shor Party for the mayoral post of the village of Jora de Mijloc during local early election, which she won.
 In the 2019 parliamentary elections, she became a Member of Parliament and she resigned from the position of mayor of Jora de Mijloc.

+On 1 May 2023, Tauber was detained at the Chișinău International Airport while trying to leave the country for Israel via Turkey.
+She was arrested by the Anti-Corruption Prosecutor's Office for her role in illegally funding the party.

+In May 2023, the Government of Canada imposed sanctions on Tauber.

+On 31 May 2023, the European Union (EU) imposed sanctions against her, due to her association with the Russian government and because of her role in the pro-Russian unrest in Moldova.

+In June 2023, Tauber made a statement accusing the President of Moldova Maia Sandu of committing genocide against the Jews of Moldova with the support of the EU.
+The Israeli ambassador to Moldova, Joel Lion, condemned this statement, calling it an antisemitic distortion of the Holocaust with the only aim of justifying false statements.
+He called on the Moldovan government to take steps to prevent any forms of denial or distortion of the Holocaust in the country, especially by members of the Moldovan parliament.